akbarmaulino/ChallengePlatinumBinarAcademy/README.md

 # Final-Project-QA
-Final Project as a Quality Assurance
+Final Project as a Quality Assurance Binar Academy